harrysentonbury/noise-making-thingy-python/README.md

 Also from the menu bar you can open dialogue to set a different output device like a usb audio interface for instance.

+If the frequency Hz, FM 1 HZ and FM 2 Hz setting values divide into each other it sounds very relaxing ambient.
+If they don't, you got sci fi adrenaline.

 ## python3

 ### dependences